kivancbeser/university-management/README.md

 1. Open the project in the IDE.
 (I Prefer Intellij Idea)

-2. Execute Maven Clean & Install
+2. Execute "mvn clean install -DskipTests:true" command should be run.

 3. Start the Spring Boot Application